 Neil has always had a passion for the African bush.
-He started his wildlife career in Zululand as a professional safari guide.
-He then moved on to game and reserve management with a particular emphasis on anti-poaching.
+He started his career in Zululand as a professional safari guide and then moved on to reserve management with an emphasis on anti-poaching.
 In the last few years he has worked in Namibia working on projects to improve human and wildlife conflict.
 Most recently he has been back in South Africa again working in reserve management and assisting his wife Aby with a conservation volunteer programme.
 He brings a wealth of experience to his position at UmPhafa and is dedicated to the development of the project and the continuous conservation of the wildlife and staff development.

 Francois Brooks joined the UmPhafa team in February 2014.
 After studying a Diploma in Nature Conservation he undertook a practical year at Addo Elephant National Park where he gained invaluable knowledge with regards to Reserve Management.
 Francois has a true passion for the African bush and the conservation of its Wildlife.
 He has fantastic leadership skills and is able to share his knowledge in an interesting and fun way.
 He is a valued member of the conservation and security team and his assistance with all aspects of the day to day running of the reserve is invaluable.